FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_bulk-edit/readme.md

 ### Failed example

-### Failed example

-The following example demonstrates the execution of a bulk-edit operation that fails on parsing one of the paths using YANG schemas of the device 'R2'.
+This example demonstrates the execution of a bulk-edit operation that fails on parsing one of the paths using YANG schemas of the R2 device.

 ```bash RPC request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/subtree-manager:bulk-edit' \